High-level ideation on a canvas: meet the interactive display

 Adapting to hybrid ways of working

-It’s safe to say that the way we have meetings, presentations and brainstorms, has dramatically changed due to the recent COVID-19 pandemic.
-Fortunately, technology has provided us with ways to adjust to the new normal.
-Now as we begin to emerge from lockdown, we are increasingly having videoconferences with multiple, remote attendees and organizations are embracing a hybrid model of remote and in-office working, which requires different meeting technologies.
+It’s safe to say that the way we have meetings, presentations and brainstorms, has dramatically changed due to the COVID-19 pandemic.
+Fortunately, technology has provided us with ways to adjust to the new hybrid normal.
+We are increasingly having videoconferences with multiple, remote attendees and organizations are embracing a hybrid model of remote and in-office working, which requires different meeting technologies.

 Those hosting conferences from the office meeting rooms, for example, are looking at how they can wirelessly connect peripheral camera and microphone equipment to their own screens and stream that rich, audio-visual content to remote workers to enhance their virtual experience.